-This has gotten so prominent, so quickly, that it may be on the way to becoming canon; on the updated League site, Lulu and Veigar are now listed as mutual friends.
+This got so prominent, so quickly, that it essentially forced its way into becoming canon; on the updated League main site, Lulu and Veigar are now listed as mutual friends.
 The "friends" listing is used elsewhere to include canon romantic interests like Ezreal/Lux.

 Let's not forget Ahri/Wukong!
 And even that is teased with them being friends according to the site.
 Even the web-animation series La La La Dema Cia ship them and gave them a tragic love story.

 There's quite a bit of support for Pantheon/Leona.
 Considering these two are the paragons of Rakkor (Pantheon is the strongest in the military, Leona is the most powerful in the "church") and childhood friends, it's fairly reasonable.
 The Fanon added up with Pantheon's baker joke and Leona's protective philosophy that Leona is a fan of Pantheon's cakes, and when they were children, Leona protected Pantheon from bullies that ridiculed his hobby before he became known as the paragon of the Rakkor warriors.
 (Seeing as how the Rakkor are a Proud Warrior Race, it makes sense that that kind of bullying could happen.)